PlamediD/task_planner/README.md

 # Task Planner

-PlanIt is a productivity app that helps users organize and manage their daily tasks.
+Plan It is a productivity app that helps users organize and manage their daily tasks.
 It provides a user-friendly interface with intuitive features to enhance productivity and efficiency.

 Author: Plamedi Diakubama